-Star Wars: The Old Republic’s 7.1 update has brought a great new way for solo players to get some of the best gear in the game, as long as they know how take advantage of the various level 80 systems in place!
+Star Wars: The Old Republic’ has brought a great new way for solo players to get some of the best gear in the game, as long as they know how take advantage of the various level 80 systems in place!
 In this guide I’m going to teach you the fastest and easiest way to get to the best gear solo players can get in the game.

-Getting these two things will allow you to get an almost full set of 330 blue gear for all your characters on your server.
+Our goal is to try and obtain a single item that is item-rating 336 with a blue border.
+This will allow you to get an almost full set of 330 blue gear for all your characters on your server.

 All of the steps we’re going to take are the fastest and most efficient way to get to that point while playing as a brand new level 80 player who only wants to play solo.

 You can use this same method to gear up with friends or in a group, it’ll just be faster if you aren’t playing alone!

 1. Legendary Implants Quest

 As soon as you hit level 80, the very first thing you should do is head to the Supplies section of the Fleet and speak to the big Blue Twi’lek quest giver twice, which will give you the Technological Advancements quest.
 This will eventually allow you to buy some of the best Implants for your character in the game.
 Right now though, we’re just picking up the quest.
 Legendary Implants Guide

 Your next step is to complete a Conquest while at Level 80.
 Conquest is a weekly set of rotating objectives, and your goal is to earn 100,000 points within the week.
 You can see the Conquest panel by opening your Missions windows and pressing the Conquest tab.
 Completing a Conquest at level 80 will give you enough endgame currency to buy your first basic level 80 gear set.
 Conquest Guide